Western Michigan hosts Mikonovwicz and Toledo - WTOP News

 Kalamazoo, Michigan; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Toledo visits Western Michigan after Sammi Mikonovwicz scored 20 points in Toledo’s 71-66 win over the Central Michigan Chippewas.
+BOTTOM LINE: Toledo visits Western Michigan after Sammi Mikonovwicz scored 20 points in Toledo’s 71-66 victory against the Central Michigan Chippewas.

-The Broncos have gone 4-3 in home games.
-Western Michigan allows 63.4 points and has been outscored by 4.6 points per game.
+The Broncos are 4-3 on their home court.
+Western Michigan is fourth in the MAC in team defense, allowing 63.4 points while holding opponents to 42.0% shooting.

-The Rockets are 3-1 in conference matchups.
-Toledo scores 72.1 points and has outscored opponents by 7.2 points per game.
+The Rockets are 3-1 in conference games.
+Toledo is 2-1 in games decided by less than 4 points.

-The Broncos and Rockets face off Wednesday for the first time in MAC play this season.
+The Broncos and Rockets meet Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Marina Asensio is averaging 13.9 points and 4.8 assists for the Broncos.
+TOP PERFORMERS: Marina Asensio is scoring 13.9 points per game and averaging 3.6 rebounds for the Broncos.

+Mikonovwicz averages 1.2 made 3-pointers per game for the Rockets, scoring 13.3 points while shooting 40.5% from beyond the arc.

 LAST 10 GAMES: Broncos: 5-5, averaging 63.8 points, 29.3 rebounds, 14.1 assists, 10.1 steals and 2.8 blocks per game while shooting 41.7% from the field.
 Their opponents have averaged 59.9 points per game.